 One adult is allowed to hold in his/her lap only one infant.
 When traveling with more than one infant, each infant without a reserved seat must be accompanied by an adult.
-However, when an adult is traveling with 2 infants, and at least one infant is between 6 and 23 months old, one infant may travel in the adult’s lap (the infant fare will apply), and one infant may travel in an approved car seat (the child fare will apply).
+However, when an adult is traveling with 2 infants, one infant may travel in the adult’s lap (the infant fare will apply), and one infant may travel in an approved car seat (the child fare will apply).

 Carrycots (Bassinets) and Child Seats

-On all long-haul flights (except in First Class and on London City to JFK flights), carrycots and child seats supplied by British Airways are free of charge but subject to availability (given to the people sitting in the carrycot/child seat positions on a first come, first served basis).
+On all long-haul flights, carrycots and child seats supplied by British Airways are free of charge but subject to availability (given to the people sitting in the carrycot/child seat positions on a first come first served basis).